Cats are known for their emotional vagueness and standoffishness in body language.

-But there is a growing belief that cats are as expressive as dogs.
+There is a growing belief that cats are as expressive as dogs.
 It’s just that we misunderstand or don’t see what they’re trying to communicate.

 For the increasing number of pet owners who want to connect with their often-aloof cats, experts say there’s something to gain from those attempts at communication.
 Cats are very independent, and so they are easily misunderstood.
-Here is a discussion that aims to demystify the mystery of certain cat "talk" by helping you discern what cats are trying to convey.

 Why Cats Show Their Butt

 Visual communication by cats is performed via body language.
 The position of a cat’s ears, head, tail, and butt all convey a message to other cats and to owners as well.